JeffJetton/retrofeed/config.md

 ## Initial Steps

-Set up your Pi as you normally would, with both ssh and wi-fi on and configured.
+Set up your Pi with both ssh and wi-fi on and configured.
 You'll be making a lot of tweaks, so I'd recommend doing this with a fresh install on a new SD card.
-You can use the "gear" button (or type ctrl-shift-X) to pre-configure a lot of this at imaging time.
+You can use the "gear" button (or type ctrl-shift-X) in Rasperry Pi Imager to pre-configure a lot of this at imaging time.

 While having the full desktop is nice, you can get away with just installing the "Lite" verison of the OS without it.

->Note that the changes outlined below generally won't take effect until next boot.
-You can restart from the command line using `sudo shutdown -r now`
+>Note that the changes outlined below generally won't take effect until your next restart (`sudo shutdown -r now` or `sudo reboot`).

 ### Composite Video

 Your Pi will need to send video using the composite output.
 On most modern Pis, this uses the so-called "audio" port and requires a special cable or adapter.
-Pretty much any cable with a tip-ring-ring-sleeve 1/8" (3.5mm) plug on one end and three 1/4" RCA plugs on the other should do the job.
-If you get the kind that is designed for camcorders, they're wired a bit differently, and the Pi's video signal will actually come out the "audio right" plug (which is usually red).
+Pretty much any commercially-available cable with a tip-ring-ring-sleeve 1/8" (3.5mm) plug on one end and three 1/4" RCA plugs on the other should do the job.
+These can be found for under 10USD.
+If you get the kind that is designed for camcorders, they'll do the job, although they're wired a bit differently: The Pi's video signal will actually come out the "audio right" plug (which is usually red).

-Switching on composite output can easily be done in Raspi-Config from the commmand line:
+To switch on composite output, launch Raspi-Config from the commmand line:

 `sudo raspi-config`